anushka1507/online-chatting-JAVA-/README.md

 # online-chatting-JAVA-
-Developed a online chatting application using Java swing and socket programming
+An online chatting application that transfers messages between the Server and various Clients using socket networking in Java.
+GUI: Java awt, Java Swing.
+Networking: Socket Programming